-People with esophageal cancer travel to Duke from all over the U.S. because of our expertise, comprehensive treatment options and breakthrough research.
-We offer the most advanced treatments available today — from radiation and chemotherapy to esophagectomy, including minimally invasive and robotic surgery options.
-Because of the high number of patients with esophageal cancer we treat each year, our experience allows us to offer care to patients who may have been considered inoperable elsewhere.
+People with esophageal cancer travel to Duke from all over the U.S. to benefit from our expertise, comprehensive treatment options, and breakthrough research.
+We offer the most advanced treatments available today -- from radiation and chemotherapy to esophagectomy, including minimally invasive and robotic surgery options.
+Because of the high number of esophageal cancer patients we treat each year, our experience allows us to offer care to patients who may have been considered inoperable elsewhere.

 Leaders in Esophageal Cancer